 LinkedIn ¤ ¤ ¤ ¤ ¤

-Some psychologists also use this to get more information about their patient before treatment.
+Some psychologists also use this to get more information about their patients before treatment.
 That way, they are able to know which questions to ask, what to say and what not to say.

 When responders fill a form in the offline mode, responses are synced once there is an internet connection.
 Using conversational SMS, you can also collect data on any mobile device without an internet connection.

-You can store collected data in tabular format or even export as PDF/CSV.
-Respondents can also submit their responses as PDF, Doc attachment or as images.
-These responses can also be shared as links through other applications like Gmail, WhatsApp, LinkedIn etc.
+You can store collected data in tabular format or even export it as PDF/CSV.
+Respondents can also submit their responses as PDFs, Doc attachments, or as images.
+These responses can also be shared as links through other applications like Gmail, WhatsApp, LinkedIn, etc.

 You can send notifications to your respondents and your team whenever your form is completed.

-The notification could be set such that, you can choose who on your team should receive these email if you need to route them directly to the responsible people.
+The notification could be set such that, you can choose who on your team should receive these emails if you need to route them directly to the responsible people.

-Formplus also allows you to customise the content of the notification message sent to respondents based on what they have filled out in the form.
+Formplus also allows you to customize the content of the notification message sent to respondents based on what they have filled out in the form.

-With Formplus, you can choose how you want your forms to look like.
+With Formplus, you can choose how you want your forms to look.
 You can create an attractive and interactive form that makes your respondents feel encouraged to respond.
 There are also different choice options for you to choose from.

 You have the ability to choose how and when you receive notifications.
-There is also a customisable feature on the notifications sent to respondents upon completion of the form.
+There is also a customizable feature on the notifications sent to respondents upon completion of the form.

 In the event that you are working with a team, you can also add team members to your list of notification recipients.

 Formplus allows you to choose how you want to store data.
-After exporting data in tabular, csv or pdf format, you can either save them on your device or upload to the cloud.
+After exporting data in tabular, CSV, or PDF format, you can either save them on your device or upload them to the cloud.

-Although Formplus has a cloud platform, you can also upload your data on Dropbox, Google Drive or Microsoft OneDrive.
-There are no limitations to the amount of files, images or videos that can be uploaded.
+Although Formplus has a cloud platform, you can also upload your data on Dropbox, Google Drive, or Microsoft OneDrive.
+There are no limitations to the number of files, images, or videos that can be uploaded.

 Ordinal data is designed to infer conclusions, while nominal data is used to describe conclusions.
-Descriptive conclusions organise measurable facts in a way that they can be summarised.
+Descriptive conclusions organize measurable facts in a way that they can be summarised.